jeffshrager/csminicourse/from_code_to_machine/README.md

 generalizing to the correct level, and they kept losing their place in the series of steps.
-Eventually they would just seemingly lose track entirely and be unable to fix what turned out to be trivial errors, at which point I had to clear the decks entirely, nd reload the latest versions, and then re-explain what I wanted, and other annoying machinations.
+Eventually they would just seemingly lose track entirely and be unable to fix what turned out to be trivial errors, at which point I had to clear the decks entirely, reload the latest versions of the code base we were working on, and then re-explain the project and what to do next.
 In the end I had to give them nearly step-by-step guidance to get it right, and the way I wanted it to be, to be understanable and teachable.
 That said, to their credit, once I had the compiler and hardware emulator the understandable and teachable